-LOIs must be submitted and approved by the AASM Foundation Board of Directors for all Strategic Research Awards.
+LOIs must be submitted and approved by the AASM Foundation for the Strategic Research Grant and Community Sleep Health Grant.

 An authorized representative from a University’s Sponsored Projects, Grants or Awards Management Office or Awards Research Administration Office must sign the Applicant Sponsoring Organization Page.
 This excludes departmental officials, such as the Departmental Chair or Division Chief.
 The Applicant Sponsoring Organization Page can be found here.

 The individual who will handle the contract negotiations for the institution.